 In addition to being Chair of the Board of Directors, Lori Ryan chairs the Medical and Science Committee and has served on the Strategic Planning Committee.
-She is the founder of the Annual Steps2Cure NF walk/run in Wakefield, MA, and initiated and oversees the NF Scholarship Program.
-Lori represents NFNE at all scientific meetings as well as the Mass Biotech Council.
-She travels to Capitol Hill annually with the NF Coalition to advocate for NF research funding, and has served on the peer review panel for the Department of Defense’s Congressionally Directed Medical Research.
+She is the founder of the Steps2Cure NF walk/run in Wakefield, MA, and she initiated and oversees the NF Scholarship Program.
+Lori represents NFNE at scientific meetings as well as the Mass Biotech Council.
+She has traveled to Capitol Hill with the NF Advocacy Network to advocate for NF research funding, and has served on the peer review panel for the Department of Defense’s Congressionally Directed Medical Research.
 Lori holds a Bachelor’s of Science degree in Nursing and a Master’s degree in the Healthcare Administration field and has worked in the clinical research field for over twenty years.

 Bob Ryan chairs the Finance and Administration Committee.
 He participates in many of NFNE’s events in particular the Coast to the Cure Bike Ride and the Steps2Cure NF Walk/Run.
 Bob volunteers for other charities and enjoys coaching his children’s athletic teams.
-Bob is First Vice President, Wealth Advisor and Executive Financial Services Director for The RGL Group at Morgan Stanley Smith Barney.
+Bob is Senior Vice President, Wealth Management for The RGL Group at UBS.
 He holds a Bachelor of Arts degree in Accounting and Computer Science from University of Massachusetts at Lowell.

 Alexandra Powers Cellucci

 Alex was diagnosed with NF2 at the age of 28.
 In looking at her genetic history, she estimates that her family has been battling NF2 for at least a century.
 Currently, Alex, her father and two of her sisters are battling the ravages of NF2.
 Alex has taken on the mission to fight back against NF, and has immersed herself in activities to support NF Northeast.
 She serves on the Coast to the Cure NF Bike Ride committee, has formed teams and participated in Falmouth Road Races, and has been a very successful fundraiser.
-She is dedicated to providing information and support to patients and families who are facing the NF diagnosis, and creates awareness at every opportunity, including meeting with Governor Charlie Baker during May NF Awareness Month.
-Leading a healthy lifestyle and fitness has always been important to Alex, and in addition to teaching numerous fitness classes she is employed as a companion caretaker with a visiting nurse agency.
-However, her greatest joy is spending time with her 4 year old daughter.
+She is dedicated to providing information and support to patients and families who are facing the NF diagnosis, and is the Chairperson of the NF Families and Community Committee.
+Alex also serves as a Patient Representative for the REiNS International Collaboration, and recently graduated from nursing school.
+Her greatest joy is spending time with her 6 year old daughter.

 Andrés Lessing was 9 months old when he was diagnosed with NF1.
 His NF was the result of a spontaneous mutation.
 Andrés and his family have been active within our community for many years, and one of his most critical contributions to NF Northeast was to develop our first website.
 Along with his father he helped organize Friends Ride for NF, a bike ride on Cape Cod – which not only raised money and awareness for neurofibromatosis, but also provided the framework for the hugely successful Coast to the Cure Ride for NF.
 Recognizing the critical importance of federally funded NF research, Andrés has been a Consumer Reviewer for the Neurofibromatosis Research Program (NFRP) which is part of the Congressionally Directed Medical Research Program (CDMRP).
 He is a Patient Representative for the REiNS International Collaboration, and has lobbied Congress for federal funding of NF research with the NF Advocacy Network.
 Andrés works for Blue Cross Blue Shield of Massachusetts as a Technical Business and Compliance Manager and holds a Bachelor’s degree in Economics from Brandeis University and an MBA from Boston College.
 Andrés and his wife are the parents of twins and they enjoy being involved in their children’s activities.
 They are also committed to their local community where Andrés was recently elected a Town Meeting Member.
 Andrés sits on NF Northeast’s Finance Committee.

 John Thomson served as Vice President of Strategic Research Alliances Networks at Vertex Pharmaceuticals Incorporated.
 Prior to that, he spent about five years as the Vice President of Research, in charge of Vertex’s Cambridge MA based discovery research.
 He joined Vertex in 1989, as a founding scientist.
 He contributed to a broad array of Vertex’s research programs, in areas of immunoregulation, inflammation, anti-infectives (anti-virals and antibacterials), oncology, neurological dysfunction and cystic fibrosis research, and was involved in countless new-project and/or technology exploration initiatives.
 He has contributed to the discovery of more than 30 drug candidates that have proceeded to human clinical testing, including four approved drugs.
 Dr. Thomson remains interested in developing innovative partnership models that complement the discovery process and the liberation of intellectual property value, especially for neglected diseases, and has participated in numerous scientific advisory roles for other companies, support groups and NGOs.
 Dr. Thomson received a B.Sc.
 (Hons.) and a Ph.D. in biochemistry from the University of Melbourne, in Melbourne, Australia.
 Dr. Thomson is a member of NF Northeast’s Medical and Science Committee.

 Dr. Nicole J. Ullrich is a dedicated onco-neurologist who maintains an active practice both at Boston Children’s Hospital and Dana-Farber Cancer Institute.
 She has a demonstrated record of successful and productive studies of acute and chronic neurologic effects of childhood cancer and brain tumors, as well as studies of neurologic sequelae and targeted interventions for tumor-related and cognitive complications of Neurofibromatosis type 1 (NF1).
-Dr. Ullrich serves as Primary Investigator of the multicenter NF Clinical Trials Consortium that has now opened 6 planned clinical trials as interventions for complications of NF1, including plexiform neurofibromas, brain tumors, and cognitive difficulties.
+Dr. Ullrich serves as Primary Investigator of the multicenter NF Clinical Trials Consortium that has now opened 12 planned clinical trials as interventions for complications of NF1, including plexiform neurofibromas, brain tumors, and cognitive difficulties.
 With an undergraduate degree from Brown University and an MD/PhD from Yale University, Dr. Ullrich did her internship, residency and Fellowship at Children’s Hospital Boston as well as at Dana-Farber Cancer Institute in Boston.
 Serving as Director of NeuroOncology at Children’s Hospital Boston and Director of Neurologic NeuroOncology Dana-Farber since 2005, Dr. Ullrich holds a number of academic posts at the Harvard Medical School and 5 patents for methods of diagnosing and treating gliomas.
 Dr. Ullrich is a member of NF Northeast’s Medical and Science Committee and Co-chair of the Clinical Care Advisory Board of the Children’s Tumor Foundation.